mrled/algo/README.NEWTROY.md

 1. The same as the first component in the dnsmasq solution
 2. I added a new `dns_route53` role, controlled by a new `dns_route53` tag, that invokes the Ansible Route53 module

-For now, I didn't get very clever with the second component.
-It just creates the records if one of the same name doesn't exist, or updates them if it does exist.
-If the zone already has a record with the same IP address but a different name, it will not get removed.

 **Rough edges**

 1. Old records are not removed, possibly leading to confusion.